Cutting & Self Harm

 To treat self-harm, it is important for the self-injurer to learn new coping mechanisms and the skills to use these coping mechanisms in place of self-injury.
 Often, once the patterns of self-harm stabilize, further work can be done to treat the underlying issues.

 Studies have found several effective approaches for managing self-harm, including cognitive behavioural therapy, dialectical behavioural therapy, and self help steps that can be taken.

 Cognitive behavioural therapy teaches individuals how their thoughts and behaviours affect their mood and how to reduce the feelings that trigger the desire to self-harm.
 Additionally, this therapy can improve underlying issues of anxiety, depression, and coping skills.
 Dialectical behavioural therapy teaches individuals how to replace extreme and rigid ways of thinking with more open and flexible ways, and also teaches skills such as problem solving and self-acceptance.
 Using these skills, individuals are taught how to cope with uncomfortable thoughts and feelings without turning to self-injury.
 In addition, self-help steps that can be taken include getting regular exercise, eating well, getting enough rest, keeping in touch with family and friends, and looking for a support group to connect with other individuals in a relatable situation.

 How Can Living Well Help?

 If you are ready to get help for self-harm, the first step is to confide in someone who you trust.
 Several of our counsellors use Cognitive Behavioural Therapy and Dialectical Behavioural Therapy treatment as part of their integrative approach to healing and have experience treating self-injury.
-We offer a free 20 minute consultation to all prospect clients to help you find the counsellor that would be the best fit for your goals.
-Click here to request an appointment.
+Living Well Counselling Services Calgary offer a free 20 minute consultation to all prospect clients to help you find the counsellor that would be the best fit for your goals.